Looking for a Kumon Alternative? Try Live, Gamified Tutoring.

 Also Worth Reading

 Neither is universally better — it depends entirely on the child.
 Kumon suits self-motivated children who respond well to structured, repetitive practice and benefit from a physical routine.
-Online live tutoring (like Merit) suits children who need active engagement, variety, and direct teaching to stay motivated.
-If your child has been losing interest in the Kumon format, trying a session-based online alternative is a low-risk way to see if a different approach works better for them.
+Online live tutoring like Merit suits children who need active engagement, variety, and direct teaching to stay motivated.
+If your child has been losing interest in the Kumon format, trying a live online alternative is a low-risk way to see if a different approach works better for them.

-The Merit free trial is a full 60-minute live session — no worksheets, no obligation.
+The Merit free group class trial is a full live session — no worksheets, no obligation.
 If it works for your child, great.
 If not, you're not locked in to anything.

 Or call us: 0468 229 358

-No lock-in contracts · From $29/week · Cancel anytime
+No lock-in contracts · Cancel anytime · Free group class trial

 Get In Touch